Response to COVID-19

 Connétable John Le Maistre

-The PAC will seek evidence from a number of key stakeholders, including Officers from across the Government of Jersey and organisations involved in partnership with the Government's response to COVID-19.
+The PAC sought evidence from a number of key stakeholders, including Officers from across the Government of Jersey and organisations involved in partnership with the Government's response to COVID-19.
+The PAC also welcomed comments from members of the public and on-island organisations about the Government of Jersey's response measures.

-Members of the Public can make a submission using our online form, or by emailing firstname.lastname@example.org.
+Members of the Public were able to make submissions using the online form, or by emailing firstname.lastname@example.org.

 Terms of reference